Youngstown Sheet & Tube Co. v. Sawyer: Historical background

-Prior history
+Legal background

 The steel companies reacted immediately by sending attorneys to the home of Judge Walter M. Bastian of the D.C.
 District Court within 30 minutes of the end of the President's speech to ask for the issuance of a temporary restraining order.
 Judge Bastian scheduled a hearing for 11:30 the next day to hear arguments on the motion.

 Because hearings on emergency motions came before a randomly-chosen judge, the hearing the next day was before Judge Alexander Holtzoff, a Truman appointee.
 Judge Holtzoff denied the motion on the ground that the balance of equities favored the government.

-The case was then assigned to Judge David Andrew Pine, who heard the steel companies' motions for a preliminary injunction.
-In its papers, the government stressed the ultimate constitutional issue of whether the President had the power to seize the mills.
-The steel companies appeared to be shying away from that issue by focusing on the equities and asking the Court merely to enjoin the federal government from entering a collective bargaining agreement with the Steelworkers.
+The case was assigned to David Andrew Pine, who heard the steel companies' motions for a preliminary injunction.
+While the government emphasized the President's constitutional authority to seize the mills, the companies initially focused on equitable relief and argued that the administration had bypassed procedures available under the Taft–Hartley Act.
+After counsel for Armco Steel Corporation challenged the government's authority to seize private property without congressional authorization, Pine invited the government to defend the constitutional basis for the seizure.

-However, Judge Pine indicated that he was interested in the fundamental issue of Presidential power.
-Even so, the steel companies' attorneys continued to steer the discussion back to the equities and the President's statutory power under the Taft–Hartley Act.
-After the attorney for one of the smaller producers, Armco Steel Corporation, finally challenged the government's right to seize its property without Congressional authorization, Judge Pine then asked the attorney for the government to respond.

 The Assistant Attorney General may have done more harm to the government's case than the steel companies had.
 Asked by Judge Pine for the source of the President's authority, he offered, "Sections 1, 2 and 3 of Article II of the Constitution and whatever inherent, implied or residual powers may flow therefrom."
 When the Court asked if the government took the position that "when the sovereign people adopted the Constitution ... it limited the powers of the Congress and limited the powers of the judiciary, but it did not limit the powers of the Executive", he assured Judge Pine that to be the case.
 He was, however, unable to name any cases that had held that the President had that power.